isthatyoung/Sphereface-prune/README.md

 Channel selection follows the key criterion of convolutional neural network
 · The output of *i* layer is the input of *i*+1 layer.
 · The input channels of *i*+1-th layer have one-to-one correspondence with the filters in *i*-th layer.
-· If some input channels are removed without affecting the output of *i*+1 layer, that means these channels could be safely removed.
+· If a set of filters in *i* are removed without affecting the output of *i*+1 layer, that means that this set of filters could be safely removed.
 ![enter image description here](https://github.com/isthatyoung/Sphereface-prune/blob/master/images/figure8a.png)
 ![enter image description here](https://github.com/isthatyoung/Sphereface-prune/blob/master/images/figure8b.png)